Mixed Winter Citrus and Avocado Salad with Cilantro and Mint

-It just seems right that in the dark, chilly days of winter in the Northwest, citrus, with its eternal sunshine and health-giving properties, is at its peak.
-I love to cook up a pot of black beans — redolent of warmer Latino climes, full of spice and fire — and accompany them with this bright and colorful salad.
+It just seems right that in the dark days of winter that citrus, with its eternal sunshine, is at its peak.
+I love to cook up a pot of black beans — redolent of warmer climes — and accompany them with this bright and colorful salad.

-- 2 organic Cara Cara oranges Add to list
+- 2 Cara Cara oranges Add to list

 - 2 tablespoons chopped cilantro Add to list

 - 1 tablespoon chopped mint Add to list

 - 1 tablespoon minced green onion Add to list